This page was last updated on: 15th May 2025

 Beta Testing

 Aggressively fix bugs and improve the product based on the feedback (UserJot).
+Continue to market.

-Record product demos with Cursorful
+Record product demos to help with marketing - using Cursorful

 If people see that you squash bugs at lightning speed and deliver features so fast they can’t keep up, they’re drastically more likely to pay for your product and not churn.